BermudezAA/MathQuantum-VE-Research/_pages/project.md

 - Stochastic demand and/or price modeled via simple probability distributions (e.g., normal, lognormal, or scenario-based).
 - An objective function combining expected profit and a simple risk measure (e.g., variance, downside risk, or Conditional Value-at-Risk).

-Recent work in quantum computing and quantum-inspired optimization has explored applications in finance, operations research, and decision-making under uncertainty, showing how quantum algorithms can represent and sample from complex probability distributions and optimization landscapes.
-This project situates itself at the intersection of these ideas and the local Venezuelan context, as a formal, computational model that:
+Recent work in quantum computing and quantum-inspired optimization has explored applications in finance, operations research, and decision-making under uncertainty; this shows how quantum algorithms can represent and sample from complex probability distributions and optimization landscapes.
+This project combines these aforementioned ideas with the local Venezuelan context, eventually resulting in a formal, computational model that will:

-- Is fully specified mathematically.
+- Be fully specified mathematically.
-- Is implemented in Python with reproducible simulations.
+- Be implemented in Python with reproducible simulations.
-- Compares quantum-inspired and classical strategies on synthetic scenarios.
+- Compare quantum-inspired and classical strategies on synthetic scenarios.
-- Is designed so that more realistic or empirical data can be incorporated in future work.
+- Be designed so that more realistic or empirical data can be incorporated in future work.

-In this sense, the project is not "just a toy model," but a research prototype: a minimal, well-posed problem that can be analyzed rigorously, extended systematically, and eventually calibrated to real or more detailed data.

 ---